Is It Safe to Travel to Afghanistan in 2026?

 - health

 The overall security situation has been worsening recently.
-Contributing factors: Do not travel to Afghanistan for any reason due to multiple risks including civil unrest, crime, and terrorism., U.S. citizens in Afghanistan are urged to leave immediately as the U.S. Embassy in Kabul has suspended operations since 2021..
+Contributing factors: U.S. citizens are urged to leave immediately as the U.S. Embassy in Kabul has suspended operations since 2021., Multiple terrorist groups operate in Afghanistan, increasing the risk of attacks., The Taliban actively surveil travelers, increasing risks for U.S. citizens and dual nationals..

 Traveler Impact

-Remote workers face extreme risks due to the high likelihood of surveillance and detention by Taliban authorities, as well as limited connectivity and support.
+Remote workers face extreme risks due to the lack of reliable infrastructure, high crime rates, and the constant threat of surveillance and detention by Taliban authorities.

 Data on this page comes from the U.S. Department of State, the CDC, the World Bank Worldwide Governance Indicators, and Freedom House.
 All sources are updated regularly and cross-referenced to provide a composite safety picture for Afghanistan.